 This is it: surely not a revolution, only the good old common sense, always driving the legacy of master Chan Hon Chung.
 Tips – rather than rules – to be executed with self-awareness, good proprioception and mental agility, always bearing in mind that the Hung boxing is never static: weather the practitioner is in active steadiness (留 – lau4), is finalising a strike (訂 – dehng6), is expanding (逼 – bik1) to occupy the opponent’s space or is translating.

 Two more things: (1) every tip and rule must be followed “cum grano salis” and the awareness of the ultimate principle of kung fu: “hard work on a human scale”.
-(2) Every martial art, including the widely criticised Shotokan karate uses good stances.
-If you see a martialist executing a bad stance, i.e a karate guy executing a bad zenkutsu dachi (corresponding to our stance 2), maybe with the rear foot on the edge and the open hip to go lower, always consider that the problem is not the style, the problem is a poor execution.
-The good Shotokan masters (here Masao Kagawa) execute stances perfectly compatible with the principles mentioned above.
+(2) Every good martial art, including the widely criticized Shotokan karate, uses good stances.
+If you see a martialist executing a bad stance, i.e a karate guy executing a bad zenkutsu dachi (corresponding to our stance 2), maybe with the rear foot on the edge and keeping the hip open in the illusion assume a better stance, always consider that the problem is not the style, the problem is a poor execution.
+The good Shotokan masters (and Masao Kagawa is among them) execute stances perfectly compatible with the above mentioned principles.

 On April 16, during the Covid-19 lockdown, I covered the subject in this video.